-- Your baby is on breastfeed and you need to go out such as returning to work.
+- Your baby is on breast milk and you need to go out such as returning to work.

 - You want to take a break and free yourself from the pain of engorgement.

-- You want to provide your breastfeed to an adopted baby.
+- You want to provide your breast milk to an adopted baby.